-These smoked Cajun deviled eggs take regular deviled eggs to a whole new level.
+These smoked Cajun deviled eggs take a regular deviled eggs recipe to a whole new level.

 And let me assure you this next level kicks it up a notch in both spice and smoky flavor!

 These do take a little extra time in preparation, but not necessarily a whole lot of extra work.

 But even though they take a little extra time, I have included my special secret for making hard boiled eggs super easy to peel.

 Deviled eggs are always a hit at any party, game day celebration, or holiday side dish… so why not make them extra special, am I right?!

 This recipe starts just like any other deviled egg recipe, by boiling some eggs.

 Put a dozen eggs in a pot and cover with cold water.

 Then bring the water to a boil and reduce the heat to simmer for 10 minutes.

 This next step is part of the easy peeling trick… leave the eggs alone in the water for 45 minutes after turning off the stove.